Specialist Neurodevelopmental Team

 What is Autism?

-Autism Spectrum Disorder is a type of developmental disorder.
+Autism Spectrum Condition is a type of developmental disorder.
 A developmental disorder is something that people acquire before, during or soon after birth.
 There are no simple medical tests that can diagnose Autism.
 Professionals will make a diagnosis by gathering information from multiple sources about how a young person behaves and communicates.
 Autism is a condition that can affect children’s development in the following areas (these can also occur in other conditions):

 - Understanding other people